ameeshagireesh/ameeshagireesh/README.md

 ## **ameesha gireesh** (she/her)

 ### i'm also some other things:
-- a second year student at vit vellore studying cs with bioinformatics.
+- a third year student at vit vellore studying cs with bioinformatics.
 - a major math geek with interests varying in graph theory, statistics, and periodic functions (cough cough fourier series).
 - a strong believer in breaking and making things for growth.
 - <b> fun fact: </b> i absolutely love swimming, formula 1, and painting.